Treasurer Larry W. Walther

 One of the most toured places in the office is the vault.
 The vault weighs 22,000 pounds — or the weight of two full-grown elephants — and was built between 1910 and 1912.
 Thousands of visitors each year, from every state and many foreign countries, visit the vault.
 School groups from around the state regularly visit the Capitol and come to the vault to take a picture holding anywhere from $100,000 to half-a-million dollars.

 The door and the vault itself are two of the most interesting features for all visitors who come for a tour.
 The vault was shipped by train to Little Rock from the Mosler Safe Company in Hamilton, Ohio.
 Transporting the vault door from the train station to its current location in the Capitol proved to be a challenging task.
 A separate rail spur line had to be built to connect the train station to a second story window in the Capitol building in order to get the door in its rightful place inside the Treasurer’s Office suite.

 The vault lock also tells a story of its own.
 It is controlled by a timing mechanism built by a Swiss clock maker.
 This is an entirely mechanical device and cannot be hacked.
 Each day, our tellers close the vault and set its timer, which controls when the vault can be reopened.
 The vault lock is not controlled by, or connected to, any Internet-controlled device.

 Individuals and small groups are welcome anytime between 8 a.m. until 4:15 p.m., Monday through Friday.
 For large groups, it may save you some time to schedule your visit so as to avoid waiting for other visitors to finish their tour.
 Please use the contact form to schedule your visit.

 Senior Leadership Team

 Official State Calendar

-Download the Events Calendar Here
+Download the Events Calendar for 2023 Here